Ajmer Monuments

 Buland Darwaza is a high entrance that was

-the commencement of Urs Sharif
+Before the commencement of Urs

-on the 25th Jamadiulsaani for ushering the 'Urs'
+ceremony on the 25th Jamadiulsaani for ushering the 'Urs'

 of Khwaja Saheb, which starts from 1st of Rajab (The 7th month